mfitzwinick/password-generator/README.md

 Given the relatively short amount of time we spent on javascript, I was not sure if I would be able to complete the project; however,  after drilling in, I felt an immense sense of accomplishment once I was able to get most of the project to work.
 It took some time to think through the pseudo code, and I look forward to future exercises that will help me build those muscles.
 That may have been the most important lesson I gleaned from this project.
 Once I had the psuedo code in place, the execution began with some ease.
 I was able to build out the variales and my "if" statements, and checked the logic in the console log.
 Most of the "if" statements were straightforward, but I had to really think about the prompt input differently than the confirms.

 The prompt was by far the most difficult thing to work with.
 I tried numerous iterations, and never really got to where I wanted the code to go.
 I think because I included two prompts, I found it difficult to get the second prompt to behave in a way I was happy with.
-I tried loops and functions, but nothing really worked the way I had hoped, so I pared it down to just a simple alert and prompt.
+I wanted the second prompt to override the first within the set parameters, but I couldn't figure out how to do that.
 There are numerous things that I would have liked to better address, but my skill level isn't there yet.

 I enjoyed manipulating the arrays, and look forward to working with arrays now that I see the power of using them.
 I was pleased when the code worked that pushed the selected arrays into a new empty array.
 Although I have a grasp of the for loop and Math.random piece, it took several tries to get it right.
 For the final function, I was helped along with the provided content, but I need to re-review that to really get a solid grasp going forward.